Updated March 2026

 Prevent burnout by setting boundaries between work and personal life (such as turning off notifications at 5 PM), taking regular breaks, using any paid time off your employer provides, and prioritizing self-care.
 Focus on building supportive relationships at work and practice open communication about your needs.
 If you’re feeling overwhelmed, consider speaking with a mental health professional or career coach for guidance.

-What Should I Do if I’m Stuck in a Toxic Work Environment?
+What should I do if I’m stuck in a toxic work environment?

 Start by identifying the specific issues affecting your well-being.
 Document incidents, seek support from trusted colleagues or HR, and set boundaries to protect your mental health.
 Simultaneously, begin exploring other job opportunities or upskilling programs that can help you transition to a healthier workplace.
 Remember, no job is worth your mental or physical health, and there are resources to help you make a change with your best interest at heart.